Jakob37/jakobwillforss.com/content/post/2020-10-11-using-the-github-interface.en.md

 Commit it similarly to you previously did when adding a new file.
 Navigate back to the file to make sure it looks OK!

-**Exercise:** Make edits to an existing file in your repository (for instance your README).
+**Exercise 3:** Make edits to an existing file in your repository (for instance your README).
 After finishing your edits, verify that the file is changed in your repository.

 ## Investigating the history of a file